 Spousal support may be modified based on the term of the marriage depending upon the specific terms of the judgment.

-An increase in the guideline child support may be a factor relative to reducing spousal support (IRMO McCann).
+An increase in guideline child support may be a factor for the divorce court to consider relative to reducing spousal support (IRMO McCann).
 The termination of child support may be a factor relative to increasing spousal support (IRMO Kacik and Family Code Section 4326).

-Cohabitation of the supported spouse with a third party may constitute the basis for a modification of spousal support.
+Cohabitation of the supported spouse with a third party may constitute the basis for a modification of spousal support by the divorce court.
 There is a rebuttable presumption of reduced need when the supported spouse is cohabiting.
 It is not necessary for the parties to hold themselves out as husband and wife relative to a finding of cohabitation.
 It is the burden of the supported spouse to rebut the presumption of reduced needs if cohabitation is found to exist.